VanyaTsekhavoi/portfolio/index.md

 # About Me

 Hellow everyone!
 My name is **Ivan Tsekahavoi**.
-I am studeing in the BSU, the Faculty of Radiophysics and Computer Technologies.
+I am studying in the BSU, the Faculty of Radiophysics and Computer Technologies.
 I am on my fourth year.
 My specialty is Applied Informatics.
 Among my qualities, I can single out scrupulousness and craving for knowledge.
 I make thorough preparations for the work before get to it, which can slightly increase the total time it takes to complete it.
 I try to do the job efficiently and from the first time.
 At crucial moments, I am able to discard all distractions and fully concentrate on achieving the goal.
 I am a quick learner and friendly with the exact sciences.

 ## Education